tsuyoshi-otake/otak-restart/README.md

 ---

-This extension adds a button to VSCode that lets you restart the Extension Host or reload window with a single click.
+This extension adds a button to VSCode that lets you restart the Extension Host or reload window with two clicks.
 It streamlines the development process, saving you from having to use the command palette or restart commands during development or troubleshooting, thus improving efficiency and easing debugging.

 # Features